AndyV773/PP5/README.md

 - **Prettier Formatter in VS Code:** Prettier was used in VS Code to auto-format Markdown files, ensuring consistent style and readability [https://prettier.io/](https://prettier.io/)

-## Main Data Analysis and Machine Learning Libraries and Frameworks
+## Main Data Analysis and ML Libraries and Frameworks

 ### Core Data Processing & Numerical Libraries